Once purely a spear target, hogfish are being discovered by anglers—and scrutinized by fishery managers.

-Both Florida and federal fishery managers long allowed harvest at 12 inches to the fork, with a bag of five, but that may be changing dramatically.
+Both Florida and federal fishery managers long allowed harvest at 12 inches to the fork, with a bag of five, but that has changed dramatically.

 Fishery managers use a statistic called the spawning potential ratio (SPR) as one way of measuring when a fish stock is healthy.
 The SPR is calculated as the average number of eggs per fish over its lifetime when the stock is fished compared to the average number of eggs per fish over its lifetime when the stock is not fished.
 The Gulf Council’s preferred alternative is an SPR of 30 percent for hogfish, a level that’s commonly used for highly successful inshore fish management by the FWC.
 In general, the council is aiming at a gradual reduction in catch over the next four years to assure that the fishery remains healthy.
-One of the ways they may be able to make this happen is by changing the size limit from the current 12 inches fork length to 14, 15 or 16 inches.
-They may also put closed seasons in place, perhaps triggered by the estimated harvest in any given year.
+To do this, the size limit has been changed from 12 inches fork length to 14 inches.
+They also put closed seasons in place, perhaps triggered by the estimated harvest in any given year.